SkylineCommunications/dataminer-docs/connector-help/connector_help/Belgacom_RTCP_Collector_Tango.md

 #### Serial SSH Connection

-This driver uses a serial SSH connection and requires the following input during element creation:
+This connector uses a serial SSH connection and requires the following input during element creation:

 SERIAL CONNECTION